Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Cognitive Training

 \subsubsection{General Principles}

-The following line of reasoning leads us to a principled expression for $\mathcal{O}$ \begin{itemize} \item The goal of $\mathcal{O}$ is to measure the value that a new game brings towards training the next model. \item The $\mathcal{O}$ value combines \emph{internal} and \emph{external} relevance terms, denoted by $\mathcal{I}$ and $\mathcal{E}$ respectively. \item Both $\mathcal{I}$ and $\mathcal{E}$ terms measure the ``useful work performed'' if we train the model $\mathcal{M}_{k}$ on $H$. \item The $\mathcal{I}$ and $\mathcal{E}$ terms of a game $H$ are to be normalized by its code length $l$ in number of tokens. \item The $\mathcal{E}$ term depends on the difference on an external benchmark metric $E$ if we train $\mathcal{M}_{k}$ on $H$. \end{itemize} We thus obtain the following expression for $\mathcal{O}$ of the form,
+The following line of reasoning leads us to a principled expression for $\mathcal{O}$ \begin{itemize} \item The goal of $\mathcal{O}$ is to measure the value that a new game brings towards training the next model. \item The $\mathcal{O}$ value combines \emph{internal} and \emph{external} relevance terms, denoted by $\mathcal{I}$ and $\mathcal{E}$ respectively. \item Both $\mathcal{I}$ and $\mathcal{E}$ terms measure the ``useful work performed'' if we train the model $\mathcal{M}_{k}$ on $H$. \item The $\mathcal{I}$ and $\mathcal{E}$ terms of a game $H$ are to be normalized by its code length $l$ in number of tokens. \item All terms should be evaluated in an \emph{online} fashion, i.e. not allowing the re-training of archives $\mathcal{M}_{<k}$. \item The $\mathcal{E}$ term depends on the difference in an external benchmark metric $E$ if we train $\mathcal{M}_{k}$ on $H$. \end{itemize} We thus obtain the following expression for $\mathcal{O}$ of the form,

 in what follows, we will provide a principled derivation for $\mathcal{I}$ and $\mathcal{E}$.